 He's dead now, but he was very tough when he was alive.

-I didn't then think like, I wonder what Ramon Decker thinks for which political figure we should have or what's he got to say about the vaccines.
+I didn't then think like, I wonder what Ramon Decker thinks for which political figure we should have or what's he got to say about the vaccines?

 Should I listen to him about vaccines?

-So I had various people that I liked and found appealing and various times where I was disappointed whenever I liked them for some specific thing.
+And various times where I was disappointed whenever I liked them for some specific thing.

-But yeah, so there's that aspect to me where I get the talk about role models, but for me, it's always been the case that you can look up the people, you can find people who are admirable, male or female figures.
+But yeah, so there's that aspect to me where I get the talk about role models but I for me it's always been the case that you can look up the people you can find people who are admirable male or female figures but like you said James you don't adopt everything about them and you don't uncritically worship them like that way lies a lot of problems a lot of problems so that that's the general way

-But it might be the case that I'm just too well adjusted, Matt.
+I think about it but it might be the case that I'm just too well adjusted, Matt.

-I'm just too well-adjusted.
+I'm just too well adjusted.

 And that's the problem I can't conceive of Elliot Rogers.